 - Learn about zoning in Enabling Better Places: A Handbook for Improved Neighborhoods

 - Watch Videos!

 - Find answers to the question “What is a Livable Community?”

 - See the results of projects funded by the AARP Community Challenge

 - Scroll through photos in our Slideshows

 - Screen the AARP Network of Age-Friendly States and Communities training videos

 - Take some Livable Lessons (the “Local Planning” series is our version of "Livability 101")

-- Listen to presenters and panelists from our Workshops and Conferences (we suggest starting with Gil Penalosa, Keith Benjamin, John Robert Smith)
+- Listen to presenters and panelists from our Workshops and Conferences (we suggest starting with Gil Penalosa, Keith Benjamin and John Robert Smith)